armandvedel/mfb-seq-03-manual/README.md

 ${\color{green} I. \space Mute \space Mode \space (track \space light \space green)}$

 	Step keys toggle mute for each track
  	SHIFT + 3-7: Shortcuts to change track settings on all tracks at once (see III.
-Track/Row/Output Settings below)
+Track Settings below)

    	3. Trk Mode: All tracks shortcut
   	4. Direction: All tracks shortcut